Margaret Keane: Style

-Keane's paintings are recognized by the oversized, doe-like eyes of her subjects.
+Keane's paintings are recognizable due to the oversized, doe-like eyes of her subjects.
 Keane said she was always interested in the eyes and used to draw them in her school books.
 She began painting her signature "Keane eyes" when she started painting portraits of children.
 "Children do have big eyes.
 When I'm doing a portrait, the eyes are the most expressive part of the face.
 And they just got bigger and bigger and bigger," Keane said.
 Keane focused on the eyes, as they show the inner person more.
 Keane attributed Amedeo Modigliani's work as a major influence on the way she painted women from 1959 on.
 Other artists who influenced her in terms of color, dimension, and composition include Vincent van Gogh, Gustav Klimt, and Pablo Picasso.
 Despite her claims to fine art, she was never a critical success; instead she remained "known for her sticky-sweet paintings of doe-eyed waifs that became the middlebrow rage in the late 1950s and 1960s, then kitschy collectibles of ironic style decades later."

 Personal life

 Keane's first husband was Frank Richard Ulbrich, with whom she had a daughter.
 In 1955, she married Walter Keane.
 She left Walter in 1964, divorcing him a year later, and then relocating from San Francisco to Hawaii.

-In Hawaii, Keane became a devout Jehovah's Witnesses, which she remained throughout her life.
-She credited her faith and reading the Bible for giving the courage to speak the truth about her artwork.
+In Hawaii, Keane became a devout Jehovah's Witness, which she remained throughout her life.
+She credited her faith and reading the Bible for giving the courage to speak the truth about her art.

 While still in Hawaii, Keane met Honolulu sports writer Dan McGuire and married him in 1970.
 She credited McGuire with helping her to become less timid and afraid after her divorce from Walter.
 Keane lived in Hawaii for more than 25 years before returning to California in 1991.
 She resided in Napa County, California, with her daughter Jane and son-in-law Don Swigert.

-In 2017 at the age of 90, Keane began hospice care while still living in her home.
+In 2017, at the age of 90, Keane began hospice care while still living in her home.
 The additional care that she received through hospice allowed her to recover enough "to paint more and relax".
 She died from heart failure at her home in Napa, California, on June 26, 2022, at the age of 94.